jigneshreddi123-afk/Autonomous-Projectile-Intercept-System/JOURNAL.md

-title: "Aegis Autonomous Defense System"
-author: "rajolisathvik"
-description: "Autonomous laser turret that tracks thrown balls using a camera, Kalman filter, LSTM prediction, and a galvo-steered beam."
-created_at: "2026-06-9

 # Build Journal — Aegis

 Newest entries at the top.
 Each entry: what I did, what broke, what I decided and why.